Skip to content

 Step 2

-Follow the path as it bears right and becomes a road which is usually car free.
+Follow the path as it bears right.
 The lake is now on your left.

 Step 3

-In about ¼ mile (0.4 km) you'll reach a wooden barrier.
+In about ¼ mile (0.4 km) you'll reach a sign.
 Immediately before this turn left on to a wide path which goes downhill through woodland eventually passing the Clumber Grotto.
-On reaching the road beware of traffic as you turn left to go over Clumber Bridge and take the road signed South Lodge.
+Follow the path to the right at the signpost and where the brick Pump House is directly in front of you.
+On reaching the road beware of any cyclists and estate vehicles.
+Turn left to go over Clumber Bridge and take the right fork in the road.
 Immediately on your left is a wooden barrier and you take the obvious track going into woodland (Beech Drive).

 Step 4